“Shaping the Future of Healthcare”

 Our Flexible Schedule

 Our daytime and evening courses and the option to take courses part-time make the program convenient for working adults.
-Based on fall 2012 population, over 59% of our students are full time students, while about 41% are part time.
+Based on 2012-2013 population, over 61% of our students are full time students, while about 39% are part time.
 In addition, with a faculty to student ratio of 1 to 4.9, it makes for a great hands on learning environment.